What's my plan?

 If all agents are assigned to all brands, then department spaces is not in use, and brand does not control agent visibility of tickets.
 Removing agents from brands removes their ability to view, search, and access tickets with that brand.

-Consider how removing access might impact your workflow, especially if you route tickets using omnichannel routing.
+Consider how removing access might impact your workflow.
 If you don't want to use this feature, you don't have to take any action because team members are assigned to all brands by default.
 You can ensure team members are assigned to all brands by viewing their brand memberships.

 This article covers the following topics: